 The Writing Center is a place where students receive friendly, competent assistance to help improve writing.
 The center provides one-on-one tutorial sessions.
 The Writing Center staff consists of undergraduate students from a variety of majors.
 Writing Center tutors are carefully chosen and trained to help students make improvements in their writing.
 The Writing Center is not a proofreading, rewriting, or correcting service, or a guarantee of better grades; rather, it is a place where tutors can help students learn to write more effectively on their own.
-For more information, see: https://www.uwrf.edu/ENGL/Writing-Center.cfm
+For more information about Writing Center supports, see the UWRF website.